 For the emissions from the combustion of biogenic material and for the gas captured from landfills, an emission factor of 0 is used because the emissions are biogenic and thus short cycled (the carbon does not originate from fossil fuels but from organic material, not adding any net carbon to the atmosphere).
 The fact that methane is captured from landfills that would otherwise be released in the atmosphere, is not taken into account.
 Due to the high global warming potential of methane, this would likely lead to higher avoided emissions than currently calculated.
 This makes our results conservative.

-It is not unlikely that the production of energy from the incineration of municipal waste or from the combustion of gas from landfil sites also leads to the production of heat.
+t is not unlikely that the production of energy from the incineration of municipal waste or from the combustion of gas from landfill sites also leads to the production of the incineration of municipal waste or from the combustion of gas from landfill sites also leads to the production of the incineration of municipal waste or from the combustion of gas from the distribution.

+of heat.
 If this heat is fed in a district heating network, this could reduce the demand for natural gas and hence lead to reduced emissions.
 This is not taken into account in our calculations.
 This makes our calculations more conservative.